Identifying Who Manufactured Your Racks and Why It Matters

 We’ve included a pallet rack identification chart to help you visually compare North America’s most common (and less common) pallet rack systems and manufacturers.
 Whether upgrading or replacing components, recognizing your rack type prevents costly mismatches and potential safety hazards.

-Most Common Pallet Rack Manufacturers
+How to Identify Pallet Rack Manufacturers (OEMs)

 Pallet rack systems may look similar, but each manufacturer builds in unique features.